Can we convert your Bilstein shocks to high quality, repeatable and easy to adjust shock rods? Call us or use our contact page form… here to help!

 Lance writes: Need help with an SCCA EP 240Z with custom Moton 2 way remote shocks on all four corners.
 McPherson front so motion ratio = 1?
 350# front springs 225# rear.
 Would like the car to turn in better and it is loose on exit.
 First year with car could not get the shocks [...]

 “Why are Ferrari’s so “soft”?” is a question I get all the time, given my experience with the beautiful red cars… This term is relative, IMO.
 Ferrari’s are no softer than most other road going cars, even other sporting automobiles.
 Suspension design is all about compromise with a road car.
 The environments change, the market [...]

-guest post by Brian Hanchey, Hanchey Vehicle Technology © 2012 HVT USA Introduction This write up shows how an adjustable shock can achieve 0.5 to 1.2+ critical damping ratios with a turn of a rebound knob.
-The other day I was experimenting with the Evo’s spring rates and setups.
-While I had the fronts off, [...]
+A Real World Example of Critical Damping guest post by Brian Hanchey, Hanchey Vehicle Technology © 2012 HVT USA Introduction This write up shows how an adjustable shock can achieve 0.5 to 1.2+ critical damping ratios with a turn of a rebound knob.
+The other day I was experimenting with the Evo’s spring rates and [...]

+Have a few miles on your car?
 Are you a maintenance fanatic?
 Here is some more oil that should be changed, though depending on how you drive, perhaps only once every ten years.
 If you take your car to the track regularly, change the shock oil every couple of years or 2000 track miles.
-Here you are looking at the underside of [...]
+Does [...]